huntdatacenter/docs/docs/patch-notes.md

 **Freedom to explore in new languages**

-Our community translation of [Freedom to explore](/do-science/community/freedom-to-explore/) continue to grow, and we have added [Bulgarian](/do-science/community/freedom-to-explore/#bulgarian-bul), [Serbian](/do-science/community/freedom-to-explore/#serbian-srp) and [Indonesian](/do-science/community/freedom-to-explore/#indonesian-ind) since the last patch note - now counting an impressive 44 translations!
+Our community translation of [Freedom to explore](/do-science/community/freedom-to-explore/) continues to grow, and we have added [Bulgarian](/do-science/community/freedom-to-explore/#bulgarian-bul), [Serbian](/do-science/community/freedom-to-explore/#serbian-srp) and [Indonesian](/do-science/community/freedom-to-explore/#indonesian-ind) since the last patch note - now counting an impressive 44 translations!
 Help us grow the list and [send us your translation](/do-science/community/freedom-to-explore/#my-language-is-missing) if your language is missing!

 :::